curtscode/guardian-life-challenge/README.md

 **Hello Guardian Life SWE team**,

 Thank you again for the opportunity to complete the coding challenge during our interview.
 While I didn’t get to finish everything in the allotted time, I was eager to revisit the problem and complete a polished version.
 Problem-solving is one of my favorite parts of development, and I’d love to walk you through my approach and thought process.

+### Starting Project
+**api:** navigate to /api and run `npm install && npm run dev` **ui**: navigate to /ui and run `npm install && npm run dev`

 ## UI components and structure